Vestibular & Balance Rehabilitation Program

 During your first appointment, our vestibular therapist will thoroughly assess your dizziness, balance, strength, flexibility, walking, and safety.
 Next, the therapist will design a challenging and safe treatment plan specifically for you.
 You will also learn about your disorder, and how to move and maintain balance.

-The Physical Medicine & Rehabilitation Outpatient Department is located on the first floor of the Grand View Hospital Outpatient Center at Sellersville.
+The Physical Medicine & Rehabilitation Outpatient Department is located on the first floor of the Grand View Health Outpatient Center at Sellersville.

 Make an Appointment